 Here are some printable visual supports and routines for the classroom:

 - Sensory Table (freebie)

 - Emergency Routine (blog post)

 - Playground/Recess Expectations (printables) – Place the poster on the playground or classroom door.
-Remind students of two expectations each day before you go on the playground.
+Remind students of the expectations each day before they go on the playground.

 - Check out all the visuals and routine charts in the Social Skills Curriculum HERE

 A Visual Schedule for the entire day should be posted and utilized in your classroom.
 A consistent, predictable daily schedule helps students feel safe and secure because they know what is coming next and what is expected.
 Students learn the sequence of the day and can begin to predict and anticipate what will come next.
 Before or after each activity, I review the schedule and put the cards of things that are finished in a basket under the chart.
 Read more about creating and utilizing a visual schedule HERE and grab one from my TPT store HERE.

 Circle Time Floor Visuals help students visually see where to sit.
 You can use sit spots, carpet squares, or make a grid with tape on the rug.
 Now students can visually see where their body needs to be, and it also teaches students about personal space.
 They can visually see where their personal space is and where their friends’ personal space is.
 I placed rainbow tape around the edge of the carpet to create a huge rectangle.
 I could tell students to stand on the rainbow tape for various activities if needed.

 Make waiting lines!
 Make lines with tape or use feet images on the floor to show students where to line up or wait.
 It can be tricky for students to line up and wait.
 By placing a line on the ground, students can visually see where they need their feet to be, helping them to be able to wait and get in line independently.
 Place icons on the line for the line leader, door holder, and caboose for students to stand on who have that job.